Wiredista/launchpad/README.md

 docker compose up -d
 ```

-In both cases, the web interface will be available at `http://localhost:3000/` and admin panel at `http://localhost:3001/`.
+In both cases, the web interface will be available at `http://localhost:3000/`.

 If you're running the project in a server, make sure to replace `localhost` with the server's IP address.